nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/human_resources/employee.md

 This model shares all of the fields that are available for a [contact](../access/contact.md). additionally employee also has field(s):

-- employee number _An internal number to reference the employee_
+- `employee number` _An internal number to reference the employee._

+- `user` _The Centurion ERP user account associated with this employee._